Willson Group: Wilson, Walker & Co.

-The Willson Group consisted of a set of close relatives whose work was funded by their family firm Willson, Walker & Co. in Leeds, due to the financial success of John Willson Senior, JP, (b.
+The Willson Group changed the spelling of its family name from "Wilson" to "Willson".
+It consisted of a set of close relatives whose work was funded by their family firm Wilson, Walker & Co. in Leeds, due to the financial success of John Wilson Senior, JP, (b.
 Claife or Hawkshead c.
 1801) who lived at Old Hall, (Note: Old Hall in 1861 may have been Elmete Hall before it was rebuilt in 1865) Barwick-in-Elmet and Roundhay, Leeds, in 1861, and 1 West Hill, Potternewton, Headingley in 1871.
 His wife was Margaret (b.
 Kendal c.
 1792).
 John Wilson (sic) was mayor of Leeds between 9 November 1853 and 9 November 1854.

-John Senior established the family tannery business of Willson, Walker & Co.
+John senior established the family tannery business of Wilson, Walker & Co.
 Ltd. in 1823; it moved to Sheepscar Street, Sheepscar, in 1847.
 The firm manufactured Spanish leather and leather glue, and made leather artefacts too, for example a leather dressing case, possibly made for the Great Exhibition of 1851.
 By 1893 it had become the largest tannery in the country.
 It collapsed in 1901, however it is reasonable to suppose that it was the income from J.J.
 Willson's senior directorship of this firm which permitted his family's dedication to art until around 1900.
 The factory was purchased in 1904 by Charles F. Stead & Co., a company which as of 2019 still produced leather goods there.